-Funds from our events and donations go to Children’s Cancer Institute Australia and Cancer Council NSW for specific neuroblastoma research projects.
-We donate 70% from events to these research projects.
+Funds from our events and donations go to Children’s Cancer Institute Australia (CCI) and Cancer Council NSW for specific neuroblastoma research projects.
+We donate profits from events to these research projects.

-CBL137 is a novel drug recently developed for adult cancer in USA that had not been tested for childhood cancer until the Institute looked at its qualities to target neuroblastoma tumours; specifically, those types of neuroblastoma that are linked to the MYCN gene which produces a protein in high volumes that is proven to create the metabolic environment for this cancer to grow aggressively.
+CBL137 is a novel drug developed for adult cancer in USA.
+It had not been tested for childhood cancer until the Institute looked at its qualities to target neuroblastoma tumours; specifically, those types of neuroblastoma that are linked to the MYCN gene which produces a protein in high volumes that is proven to create the metabolic environment for this cancer to grow aggressively.

-Early results in our laboratory models show the effectiveness of CBL137 in reducing aggressive neuroblastoma tumours which have made this a key focus for these research groups with significant progress made.
+Early results in laboratory models show the effectiveness of CBL137 in reducing aggressive neuroblastoma tumours.
 Not only does this research indicate the drug is very effective at reducing the cancer when used in combination with chemotherapy, but also that CBL137 does so with few damaging side effects because it does not damage DNA.
 It is DNA damage that is responsible for these side effects and if CBL137 can mean the cancer can be treated with lower dosages of toxic chemotherapy then this will not only improve cure rates but also reduce long term damage to the children treated.

-In November 2015 the first paper explaining the results of CBL137 research were published in the international journal Science Translation Medicine (copy provided).
+In November 2015 the first paper explaining the results of CBL137 research were published in the international journal Science Translation Medicine.
 This also led to significant media interest and articles in print, on radio and TV including ABC and SBS.

 At present CBL137 is in clinical trial for adults in USA and Russia, these trials will establish the optimal dosage required to kill the cancer without serious side effects to patients, currently the trials are continuing due to the success of the drug and the lack of side effects suffered.
 As soon as the adult clinical trial is completed the dosage for children will be established as 80% of that identified as optimal for adults.